The differences between Business Intelligence and Data Science you need to know

 Data science focuses on aggregating, analysing, and optimising data – which has been gathered and stored by data engineers – and then presenting it to the company.

-Of course, both BI and DS fall under the umbrella of data management and visualisation, while also providing actionable insights.
+Of course, both BI and DS fall under the umbrella of data management and data visualisation, while also providing actionable insights.
 However, data scientists would rather take more of an exploratory approach to both structured and unstructured data, saving descriptive analytics for the BI experts.

 Simply put, data science is great at recognising present and future opportunities, and serves business owners and decision makers as a foundation for strategic planning.